Deep Vein Thrombosis (cont.)

 If the thrombophlebitis occurs near the groin where the superficial and deep systems join together, there is potential that the thrombus could extend into the deep venous system.
 These patients may require anticoagulation or blood thinning therapy (see below).

-The treatment for deep venous thrombosis above the knee is anticoagulation, unless a contraindication exists.
-Contraindications include recent major surgery (since anticoagulation would thin all the blood in the body, not just that in the leg, leading to significant bleeding issues), or abnormal reactions when previously exposed to blood thinner medications.
+The treatment for deep venous thrombosis is anticoagulation or "thinning the blood" with medications.
+There are times when anticoagulation may be more dangerous, for example, if the patient has had recent major surgery (since anticoagulation would thin all the blood in the body, not just that in the leg, leading to significant bleeding issues), or abnormal reactions when previously exposed to blood thinner medications.

 Find out what women really need.